karlospn/mytechramblings-site-source-code/content/posts/create-an-ecs-cluster-and-deploy-apps-using-azure-devops.md

 ```

-Or we can use the Fargate CLI : https://github.com/awslabs/fargatecli
+And you just need to add an AWS Shell Task in your pipeline (https://docs.aws.amazon.com/vsts/latest/userguide/awsshell.html) with the former script or we can use the Fargate CLI : https://github.com/awslabs/fargatecli

 The fargate CLI is an unofficial command-line interface but nonetheless it allows me to streamline the deployment of containers to an existing AWS Fargate cluster.

-You can update the Task Definition image attribute simply by running the following command:
+You can update the Task Definition image attribute and restart the ECS Service simply by running the following command:

 ```bash
 fargate service  deploy ${ECS_SERVICE_NAME} --image ${ECR_REPOSITORY_ARN}:${Build.BuildId}--cluster ${CLUSTER_ARN} --region ${AWS_DEFAULT_REGION}
 ```

-I decided to use the Fargate CLI instead of the bash script, I download the CLI and place it in a separate repository.
+For simplicity I decided to ran with the Fargate CLI instead of the bash script, I place the CLI inside Azure Devops on a separate Git repository.
-The result pipeline looks like this:
+This pipeline looks a little more complex, so let me show the end result:

 ```yaml
 trigger: